Table of Contents

 3628800

-The language is free-format (blanks are insignificant).
+The language is free-format (whitespace is insignificant).
 As indicated, definitions and expressions at the toplevel have to be terminated with a semicolon.
 Comments have the same syntax as in C++ (using // for line-oriented and /* ... */ for multiline comments; the latter may not be nested).
-Lines beginning with #! are treated as comments, too; as already discussed above, on Unix-like systems this allows you to add a ``shebang'' to your main script in order to turn it into an executable program.
+Lines beginning with #! are treated as comments, too; as already discussed above, on Unix-like systems this allows you to add a ‘‘shebang’’ to your main script in order to turn it into an executable program.

 > fact 1.0 = 1.0;